-- 1. The independent Internal Audit Unit provides annually (at a specified time) the Director-General with the values of the indicators related to operation of the HAHE. - 2.
-The Director-General submits to the Supreme Council a proposal for annual goalsetting. - 3.
+- 1. The Department of Quality Documentation provides annually (at a specified time) the General Director with the values of the indicators related to operation of the HAHE. - 2.
+The General Director submits to the Supreme Council a proposal for annual goalsetting. - 3.
 The Supreme Council of the Authority decides on the annual goalsetting. - 4.
-The Directorate of Information Systems and Documentation technically processes the Supreme Council's decision and enters into the Authority's IT system the relevant data and information so as to produce the relevant reports and indicators.
+The Directorate of Information Systems and Documentation technically processes the Supreme Council's decision and enters into the Authority's IT system the relevant data and information, to produce the relevant reports and indicators.

-Supreme Council, Directorate-General, Service Units, Independent Internal Audit Unit.
+Supreme Council, Directorate-General, Service Units, Department of Quality Documentation.